doncandela/mgah/README.md

 # mgah

-My cheat sheet for MPI, GPU, Apptainer, and HPC
+A rather "cheat sheet" with selected info on using MPI, GPUs, Apptainer, and HPC

+- The main document in the repo is **mgah.md**.

+- mgah-todo.md is a list of loose ends and things to be improved in the main document.